vanderhe/fortnet/doc/recipes/docs/basics/firstpredict.rst

   }

 The order of the specified blocks in the HSD input is arbitrary.
-You are free to capitalise the keywords and any physical units as you like, since they are case-insensitive.
+You are free to capitalise the keywords as you like, since they are case-insensitive.
 This is not valid however for string values, especially if they are specifying file names.

 So let's have a look at the two necessary input blocks, ``Data`` and ``Options``.